alissonsalinos/github-usersearch/README.md

 Search for github developers all around the world

 ## React and NextJS
-Project developed using React and NextJS
+Project developed using React, NextJS and Styled Components